wingetx/the-relay/README.md

 # → http://localhost:3000
 ```

-Open http://localhost:3000/feed to browse the mesh.
+Open http://localhost:3000/feed to browse it.

 ---